marqo-ai/marqo/README.md

 Note that you should not run other applications on Marqo's Opensearch cluster as Marqo automatically changes and adapts the settings on the cluster.

 ## Contributors
-Marqo is a community project with the goal of making neural search accessible to the wider developer community.
+Marqo is a community project with the goal of making tensor search accessible to the wider developer community.
 We are glad that you are interested in helping out!
 Please read [this](./CONTRIBUTING.md) to get started

 ## Dev set up
 1. Create a virtual env ```python -m venv ./venv```